Sensory-Friendly Train Morning

 - On-hand support of skilled and friendly volunteers which include occupational therapy graduate students and faculty

 - Fidgets and noise-cancelling headphones to borrow

-This event is at capacity.
-To be added to a waitlist or to request information about future sensory-friendly events, contact Laura Westmoreland at LWestmoreland@brandywine.org or 610-388-8120.
+This event is sold out.
+To be added to the waitlist, please contact Laura Westmoreland at email@example.com or 610.388.8120.

 Brandywine welcomes visitors who are on the autism spectrum or have sensory processing disorder and their families by offering accessible programs on certain days as well as providing packs that contain materials to assist in a visit on any day.
 Learn more